pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 Then you have to do the same with indicators.
 Go to **Indicators** go to **Source:Private** and Delete all **Secure_Firewall_SecureX_xxx** indicators.

-Then go to the SecureX Orchestration page **=> all workflows** landing page and search for the following workflows :  **0015A-SecureFirewall-BlockObservable-Setup** and **0015B-SecureFirewall-BlockObservable**.
+Then go to the SecureX Orchestration page **=> all workflows** landing page and search for the two following workflows :  **0015A-SecureFirewall-BlockObservable-Setup** and **0015B-SecureFirewall-BlockObservable**.

-If they exist don't delete them.
-Then Import the two workflows  **CiscoSecurity_Workflows** github and and overwrite existing workflows if needed.
+If they exist you don't delete them.

+Then Import the two workflows  **CiscoSecurity_Workflows** mentionned above and and overwrite existing workflows if needed. [ Instructions for importing workflows](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/blob/master/100-SecureX_automation_lab/importing_workflows.md)

 **Next Step** Go to the following instructions and once done come back here and move forward with next steps :